dezoito/dezoito.github.io/_posts/2015-04-07-fw1-example-accessing-external-service.md

 ---
 layout: post
-title: FW/1 Example Application - Interaction with an External Service
+title: FW/1 Example Application - Interaction with a Remote Service
 excerpt_separator: <!--more-->
 ---

 On this fourth article on how to build a
 [ColdFusion and FW/1 Example Application](https://dezoito.github.io/2015/03/26/fw1-example-app-released/),
-I'll present a way to interact with an external service that performs some complex manipulations with the stored articles.
+I'll present a way to interact with a Remote Service that performs some complex manipulations with the stored articles.

 The external service, in this case, is [flask-Summarizer](https://github.com/dezoito/flask-Summarizer)
 - an API written in Python/Flask, that receives paragraphs of text, and returns a string with a summary of that content.

-### Interacting with an External Service
+### Interacting with a Remote Service
 To make this project a little more challenging and interesting, I used an ajax call to load the summary into a modal window, when the user clicks on the "View Summary" link: